What to do if you lose your pet

 Animal rescue and welfare charities

-Ways to help prevent your pets from going missing and make them easier to find:
+How you can help to prevent your pets from going missing and make them easier to find:

 - Ensure your dog or cat is clearly identifiable with a collar and a tag.